-Ticker Symbol GRUMA 18 Amount Ps.3,000,000,000 Number of series in which the issuance is divided N.A.
-Issuance date September 27, 2018 Maturity date September 21, 2023 Issuance period 1,820 days as of the Issuance Date, approximately 5 years Interest rate and calculation procedure Interest rate on the nominal value of TIIE +38bp Periodicity in payment of interest Every 28 days commencing on October 25, 2018 Place and payment method of principal and interests The principal and accrued interests of the Debt Securities ( Certificados Bursátiles ), will be paid on their Maturity Date and in every Interest Payment Date, by electronic transfer of funds, through Indeval, whose registered offices are located in Paseo de la Reforma No. 255, 3 rd floor, Colonia Cuauhtémoc, 06500, Mexico, Mexico City, against the delivery of the Debt Securities ( Certificados Bursátiles ) or of the certificates issued by Indeval.
-Subordination Pari Passu Amortization and early amortization The principal of the Debt Securities (Certificados Bursátiles) will be amortized at its par value in a single payment on the Maturity Date upon the delivery of the Debt Securities (Certificados Bursátiles) or of the certification issued by Indeval.The Issuer has the right to proceed with an early amortization of all, but not less than all, the Debt Securities (Certificados Bursátiles, in any Interest Payment Date after September 23, 2021.
-Guarantee The Debt Securities ( Certificados Bursátiles ) will be unsecured, therefore, will not have a guarantor ( aval ), nor any guarantee.
-Trustee N.A.
-Rating S&P Global Ratings, S.A. de C.V. "mxAA+" Fitch México, S.A. de C.V.
-"AAA(mex)" Common Representative CIBanco, S.A., Institución de Banca Múltiple Depositary S.D.
-Indeval Institución para el Depósito de Valores, S.A. de C.V.
+Ticker Symbol GRUMA 18 GRUMA 21 Amount Ps.3,000,000,000 Ps.2,000,000,000 Number of series in which the issuance is divided N.A.
+N.A.
+Issuance date September 27, 2018 May 21, 2021 Maturity date September 21, 2023 May 12, 2028 Issuance period 1,820 days as of the Issuance Date, approximately 5 years 2,548 days as of the Issuance Date, approximately 7 years Interest rate and calculation procedure Interest rate on the nominal value of TIIE +38bp 7% fixed interest rate on the nominal value Periodicity in payment of interest Every 28 days commencing on October 25, 2018 Biannually commencing on November 19, 2021 Place and payment method of principal and interests The principal and accrued interests of the Debt Securities (Certificados Bursátiles), will be paid on their Maturity Date and in every Interest Payment Date, by electronic transfer of funds, through Indeval, whose registered offices are located in Paseo de la Reforma No. 255, 3 rd floor, Colonia Cuauhtémoc, 06500, Mexico, Mexico City, against the delivery of the Debt Securities (Certificados Bursátiles) or of the certificates issued by Indeval.
+The principal and accrued interests of the Debt Securities (Certificados Bursátiles), will be paid on their Maturity Date and in every Interest Payment Date, by electronic transfer of funds, through Indeval, whose registered offices are located in Paseo de la Reforma No. 255, 3 rd floor, Colonia Cuauhtémoc, 06500, Mexico, Mexico City, against the delivery of the Debt Securities (Certificados Bursátiles) or of the certificates issued by Indeval.
+Subordination Pari Passu Pari Passu Amortization and early amortization The principal of the Debt Securities (Certificados Bursátiles) will be amortized at its par value in a single payment on the Maturity Date upon the delivery of the Debt Securities (Certificados Bursátiles) or of the certification issued by Indeval.
+The Issuer has the right to proceed with an early amortization of all, but not less than all, the Debt Securities (Certificados Bursátiles , in any Interest Payment Date after September 23, 2021.
+The principal of the Debt Securities (Certificados Bursátiles) will be amortized at its par value in a single payment on the Maturity Date upon the delivery of the Debt Securities (Certificados Bursátiles) or of the certification issued by Indeval.
+The Issuer has the right to proceed with an early amortization of all or part of the Debt Securities (Certificados Bursátiles) in any date before their Maturity Date.